So you have done a DNA test and you would like to know what all of this genetic information means.

 I recommend uploading the raw genetic data into the SelfDecode database as their genetic reports are the most comprehensive available.
-(I can do that for you at a discounted price)

 But what do you do with all of that information?
 SelfDecode have very detailed reports but sometimes it is information overload!

 How do you know how your DNA data is affecting your health?

 Just because you have certain genes for a particular condition it does not mean that is going to lead to health issues.